bit-frame/basicmod/README.md

 end

 return bmtExecute

 ```
 That's it!
 Try running the command in-game by typing ``:start`` into the chatbar and you should see an announcement UI pop up.

+# Adding more

+There is already so much potential for this example usage of the API.
+You could use the ``:Sit()`` function so that all players are sitting when the announcement is played.
+You could use the ``:Freeze()`` function so players cannot move, and much more..

+# What's next for 2.4?

+There is so much more that I plan to add to Basic Moderation Tools that I don't have time for right now, including: A online web interface so admins and superadmins can check up on the game online, webhooks, including Roblox's new ban API, and more customizability for BMT!
+I made BMT for newer developers that are wanting a simple admin module that they can fork and modify to their liking, simplifying their process for creating custom commands.

+# Conclusion

+That's it!
+You have read through all of BMT2.4's documentation.
+Once new features are added I will be adding on to this doc.

+Thanks for reading!

+81Frames, Developer of BMT